top of page

 Is the River Flooding?

-USGS Hanalei River gage.
-Road closes when gage height reaches aproximately 8 ft.
+USGS Hanalei River gauge.
+Road closes when gauge height reaches approximately 5 ft.

 high_tide.png